tugot17/tokenomics-from-first-principles/blogpost/Tokenomics from first principles 1a415b90a59f809c8386ccebd52f8b42.md

 *One thing to note is that there is a limit to this model.
 As we approach really long sequences or really big batches, as we will see in our experiments, the memory footprint of the KV cache starts to slowly overtake the memory footprint of the model itself (see Fig. 15).
 When this happens, the cost of loading the model will become increasingly irrelevant to the total time of loading data from the global memory.

 "Luckily" for us, this situation also has its limit—the memory limit of a GPU node; in the case of H100s, it will be 8 × H100 = 8 × 80GB = 640GB.
-Note how for a batch of 8 at the full context length of LLaMA we are already nearly there.
+Note how for a batch of 8 at the full context length of Llama we are already nearly there.

 ![image.png](Tokenomics%20from%20first%20principles%201a415b90a59f809c8386ccebd52f8b42/image%209.png)